A-J1993/DevOps-Course-Starter/README.md

 -A Trello Account to access the Trello API (This is free)

--To set up the Trello enviromental variables (Key, Token, List IDs etc) either by the altering the DevOps-Course-Starter/.env file or creating a seperate config file with those variables inside
+-A .env file with the Trello Enviromental variables (Key, Token, List IDs etc) inside, as well as a Flask Secret Key as well as the server configuration

---If a new config file is created then one needs to insert that file in the .gitignore file so that it is not committed